Ancient Mukhya Praana [Anjaneya] Temple of Chennai

 Kumbabhishekam

-The old capola, which was leaking and dust of mortar dropping from ceiling of sanctum sanctorum, was pulled down and a new capola of thirteen feet height, was raised with multi colour idols adoring all sides in accordance with tradition.
-Now concourse, inside walls of temple, floor on prakara are in laid with glazed granite slabs.
+The old capola, which was leaking and dust of mortar dropping from the ceiling of the sanctum sanctorum, was pulled down, and a new capola of thirteen feet in height was constructed with multicolour idols adorning all sides in accordance with tradition.
+Now the concourse, inside walls of the temple, floor on Prakara are laid with glazed granite slabs.
 Ashtabandana Kumbabhishekam of this renovated temple was performed by the presiding pontiff (42nd in lineage) of Sri Uttaradhi Mutt Sri Sri Sathyaatma Theertharu on 23.01.2000 after due conduct of poorvaanga rites according to Aagama Saastras.
-During the process the inside of sanctum sanctorum was left untouched to keep up and reminds its antiquity.
+During the process, the inside of the sanctum sanctorum was left untouched to keep up and remind of its antiquity.

-Devotees in and around, visit this temple daily and pray.
-Everyone will have something to tell about his/her experience with the temple.
+Devotees in and around the temple, visit this temple daily and pray.
+Everyone will have something to say about his/her experience with the temple.

 Experience

-A visit to this temple in the evening hours and sitting on a meditation in the presence of the Mukhya Pranna is an experience that you will cherish.
+Visiting this temple in the evening hours and sitting on a meditation in the presence of the Mukhya Pranna, is an experience that you will cherish.

 author is a renowned author on Madwa philosophy